akgvn/PrepMaster/Wiki/System Design Document.md

 Server failure can be fatal, frequent backups will be made to make sure a damage by server failure is minimal.

 # Subsystem services

+PrepMaster server will have a REST API to communicate with the app.
+It is written in PHP.

+PrepMaster app will be written in Java for Android.